Banya (sauna): History

 White laminated timber bathhouse, built in Antarctica in 2007; it says "С лёгким паром, Антарктида!" (lit.
 'Enjoy your steam, Antarctica!!!')

 Significance in Russian culture

 Since ancient times, the banya has been considered an important bonding place in Russian culture.
 Throughout Russian history, the banya was used by all social classes within Russian society, including peasants and nobles.
 Communal baths were very common in villages and towns.
 It is also currently used as a place where Russian businesspeople and politicians meet.

+Russians would visit the banya once a week, typically on Saturdays.
+However, in larger cities, the tradition has declined due to more people living in non-communal apartments, and so the banya is used purely for relaxation.
+In the country, people often use a private or public banya.

 Construction

 Banya buildings can be quite large with a number of different bathing areas or simple wooden cabins like the traditional Finnish cottage saunas.
 Russian banyas usually have three rooms: a steam room, a washing room and an entrance room.
 The entrance room, called a predbannik (предбанник) or pre-bath, has pegs to hang clothing upon and benches to rest on.
 The washing room has a hot water tap, which uses water heated by the steam room stove and a vessel or tap for cold water to mix water of a comfortable temperature for washing.
 The heater has three compartments: a fire box that is fed from the entrance room, the rock chamber, which has a small hole to throw the water into and a water tank at the top.
 The top of the water tank is usually closed to prevent vapour from infiltrating the banya.
 Water from a bucket is poured over the heated rocks in the stove.
 There are wooden benches across the room.
 People enter the steam room when the stove is hot, but before water is poured on the rocks.
 Getting a good sweat is thought to protect and condition the skin from the steam.